 - Right click on installed graphics driver, select uninstall.

-- Restart windows to completly remove the driver.
+- Restart windows to completely remove the driver.

-- Now Install the driver you have previously downloaded from the manufactrur website.
+- Now Install the driver you have previously downloaded from the manufacturer website.

 - Restart windows and check the BSOD problem resolved.